ulelab/clipplotr/README.md

 --smoothing_window, default = 100

 **Output:** a graph saved in the file format you give as the “output file name” eg. graph.pdf will save as a pdf.

-**Still to do:**
-* Make it so you can input the graph output size, at the moment if you want to change that you need to edit the last line of the script.
-* Add Rupert’s code so that you can show signal on mature transcripts (ie. without introns).